DeliData: A dataset for deliberation in multi-party problem solving: Analysis

 Besides conversation statistics, we analyse the difference in task performance.
 Verifying for the initial conditions first, the solo performance of both types of groups is comparable - 0.597 and 0.585.
 On the other hand, the collective performance of these groups was 0.694 for two-party conversations and 0.724 for multi-party, thus the performance gain is 0.096 and 0.139 respectively.
 Therefore, we argue that it is the multi-party (as opposed to two-party) discussion that led to an improved conversational performance.
+A limitation of this analysis is that we did not study whether increasing the number of group participants stops increasing performance gain.
+We anticipate that given previous findings by \citet{navajas2018aggregated} that communication among group members is important, the benefits from increasing the number of participants will be diminishing as communication among them and exchange of ideas becomes harder and the collaboration resembles the wisdom of crowds.